LACMIP/emu/docs/_documentation/export.md

 - **Earth Map IP**: (kml) opens selected LACMIP localities in Google Earth, if they are georeferenced
 - **IP Loc ID Gaps**: (PDF) lists any gaps in the LACMIP locality number sequence; there should never be any, which this report can confirm
 - **IP Locality Report**: (spreadsheet) export of what traditionally would be included in a locality registry
+- **IP Locality Cards**: (PDF) creates printable locality cards to be stored with new field collections

 The following shared reports are available in the [Taxonomy module](({{ site.baseurl }}/documentation/taxonomy/))...